-- 1. Failing 50% or more of credit points in which the student is enrolled in a trimester; - Not being able to complete his/her course within the maximum period of study defined by the Academic Board
+- 1. Failing 50% or more of credit points in which the student is enrolled in a trimester; - 2.
+Failing a unit more than once or - 3.
+Not being able to complete his/her course within the maximum period of study defined by the Academic Board